I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 He was entertained by that idea and we started throwing around some funny sounds and phrases.
 Feinman’s way of speech was always interesting to me from day one, anyway, an amalgam of all the people and experiences of his life.

-So, I promised you I would get back to the part about his brother not wanting me as a permanent fixture, so here it is.
+So, I promised you I would get back to the part about the conversation Jake had with his brother right before we left San Francisco.
+The rest of that conversation he couldn’t tell me about right away.
+So here it is.

 He smiled at me with his whole face, happily embracing those words of approval.

-I was shocked and dismayed, remembering instantly the beautiful rapport I had felt with his brother and my eyes started to well up, my heart pounded in my chest.
+I was shocked and dismayed, remembering the beautiful rapport I had felt with his brother and my eyes started to well up, my heart pounded in my chest.
+Jake and I were truly best friends wrapped up in a love beyond any definition I had ever thought possible.
+What was happening right now?
+I tried to weather the blow, but my emotional body was coming forward through my skin.
+Past bones and blood and soft tissue, right to the surface.

+I couldn’t see.
 I was incredulous.
 But mostly I was crestfallen.
 Dizzy.
 Dumbfounded.
 Disconsolate.
 Blue.
-His words barely audible in my swirl of my building confusion.
+His words barely audible in the swirl of my swelling confusion and grief.

 “What if I converted to Judaism?
 Wouldn’t that be OK?”
 I offered, tears starting down my cheeks now.

 An elderly couple was approaching and I could see them in my periphery.
-They were walking their dog, clearly noting the tenor of things at the very least and eyeing us surreptitiously yet minding their own business.
+They were walking their dog, clearly noting the tenor of things and eyeing us surreptitiously, trying to mind their own business.
 Feinman nodded to them with a sad half-smile and waited for them to pass.

 “I want to start a family one day soon and my children have to be, I mean, my parent’s grandchildren have. to. be. completely Jewish.
 By blood.”